m3trik/mayatk/docs/README.md

 ---
 <!-- short_description_start -->
-*mayattk is a collection of backend utilities for Autodesk Maya.*
+*mayatk is a collection of backend utilities for Autodesk Maya.*
 <!-- short_description_end -->

 ### Installation: